 A great dad can make all the difference to children’s well-being, confidence and educational attainment.
 Research overwhelmingly shows that children, families and society as a whole benefits from the positive involvement of fathers or “The Dad Effect”.
 Yet despite ample research on the positive impact of fathers’ involvement in education on children’s development, dads in Scotland are significantly less likely than mums to form positive partnerships with their school.
 The resources on this page will explain why dads matter, some to the barriers to dads’ involvement and provide practical guidance to father inclusive practice.

-Data was gathered from two of the schools who piloted the ‘How Father-Friendly Is Your School?’ guide.
-You can read the summary of our findings and the full report here:
+Data was gathered from two of the schools who piloted the ‘How Father-Friendly Is Your School?’ guide & two documents were produced:

 - Why Fathers' Involvement in Primary Schools Matters, a Summary, January 2020